 The movie is based on the following quote from an Alexander Pope poem, "How happy is the blameless vestal's lot!
 The world forgetting, by the world forgot.
 Eternal sunshine of the spotless mind!
 Each pray'r accepted, and each wish resign'd."

 When Joel is in his head and is visiting his session of the erasing process, no special effects were used to show the two Joels in the one scene.
 Jim Carrey had to take off his hat and jacket when he was not in shot and had to quickly sit down in the chair and visa-versa when he has to stand up.

-The scene where Joel and Clementine watch the circus go through the streets was made up on the spot, as the film crew and cast happened to be working nearby and Michel Gondry decided it could work well in the film.
-The part where Clementine disappears suddenly is one of Gondry's favorite moments of the film, as Jim Carrey didn't know Kate Winslet was going to disappear and Gondry likes it because Carrey's face appears so saddened.
+The scene where Joel and Clementine watch the circus go through the streets was made up on the spot, as the film crew and cast happened to be working nearby and director Michel Gondry decided it could work well in the film.
+The part where Clementine disappears suddenly is one of Gondry's favorite moments of the film, as Jim Carrey didn't know Kate Winslet was going to disappear, and Gondry liked it because Carrey's face appears so saddened.
 When the sound blanks out in the final film, Carrey is actually saying "Kate?"